idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 The Random Forest model parameters were changed to reflect a larger number of observations in the training set for the first Random Forest submission.
 Even so, the RF model took multiple hours to build on the author's workstation.

 The models were trained using the the independent variables grouped that was used in the second iteration above.
 They were trained using the *entire training dataset*.
 In the other models above, splits of the training data were reserved for model testing and model validation.
-A small change was made to the RF model to shorten build time (`nodesize` changed from `100` to `300`).
+A small change was made to the RF model to shorten build time (`nodesize` changed from `100` to `300`), since it was running on the whole training dataset.
 Each was submitted on the kaggle site, and their results are included in [ExtraCredit.html](https://dpcrook.github.io/SR_Foundations_DS_Fall_2015/capstone/GiveMeSomeCredit/ExtraCredit.html).

 ### Kaggle submission results